RevenueCat/purchases-unity/e2e-tests/MaestroTestApp/setup-instructions.md

 - Drag "TestCasesScreen" to the `testCasesScreen` field.
 - Drag "PurchaseScreen" to the `purchaseScreen` field.
 - Drag "EntitlementsLabel" Text to the `entitlementsLabel` field.
+- Drag "ErrorLabel" Text to the `errorLabel` field.

 ### 6. Project Settings